Copyright & Trademark Litigation

 January 12, 2022

-Litigation partners Eric Stone and Catherine Nyarady’s latest intellectual property litigation column, “Justices Consider Knowledge Requirement For Inaccurate Registrations,” appeared in the New York Law Journal.
-The authors discuss Unicolors v.
+Litigation partner Catherine Nyarady’s latest intellectual property litigation column, “Justices Consider Knowledge Requirement For Inaccurate Registrations,” appeared in the New York Law Journal.
+Catherine discusses Unicolors v.
 H&M Hennes & Mauritz, L.P., in which the U.S. Supreme Court is considering the standard by which an accused infringer must demonstrate that a copyright registrant knew of inaccuracies in a copyright registration.
 The Copyright Act allows creators of original works of authorship to register their copyright claims with the U.S. Copyright Office.
 Registration is required before an infringement action can be brought, and knowledge of inaccuracies by the registrant in a registration may be used by an accused infringer to invalidate a copyright.
 The outcome of this case may affect the ability of accused infringers to avoid liability by relying on inaccuracies in copyright registrations.
 Litigation associate Michael Milea assisted in the preparation of the article.